nye-duo/Duo-DSpace/README.md

 3. Deploy to installed DSpace: Copy the duo-1.0.jar and its dependencies to the DSpace swordv2 webapp's WEB-INF/lib directory, and the DSpace lib directory (ensuring not to overwrite any existing .jar files in the DSpace lib directory)

-4. Deploy the config: copy all the config files provided (except dspace.cfg), including xsl crosswalks (you might want to update the configs with localised values)
+4. Deploy the config: copy all the config files provided (except dspace.cfg), including xsl crosswalks (you might want to update the configs with localised values).
+You can find detailed documentation about the configuration options here: [https://github.com/nye-duo/Duo-DSpace/blob/master/config/README.md](https://github.com/nye-duo/Duo-DSpace/blob/master/config/README.md)

 5. Update the DSpace config: add the values in the dspace.cfg file into the main DSpace config file